Devin Parr & Associates

 While reading James Lawrence’s recent piece in Wine-Searcher.com, “The Incurable Plague of Wine Influencers,” I found myself clenching my jaw.
 My pulse actually quickened.
 I even yelled at my husband about it, as though he had somehow played a role.

 In his searing critique, Lawrence writes, “More than two million people dead; massive disruption to our lives; job losses and depression – but take heart, the world's influencers have managed to keep snapping.”
+But, he has managed to keep writing totally unhelpful, condescending smackdowns of said influencers, has he not?
+In what way is this better?

 He continues, “Personally, I would have thought that societies living under lockdown would have scant need for their brand of nauseating self-aggrandizement.
 When you're filing for divorce and claiming unemployment benefits, smug posts about banana daiquiris and Prada surely come as little comfort.”